 Day 12: The heroes defeated the Nano Beast by crippling its legs and destroying its gun.
 Its response - start charging up a Nuke.

-Throw It In - Back in April, there was a nonsensicalpost about Trope-tan popping up, which went unnoticed by anyone and promptly was forgotten.
+Throw It In - Back in April, someone made a nonsensicalpost about Trope-tan popping up and saying "hi"note it's possible that they were simply trying to post in one of the We Are Our Avatars threads instead, which went unnoticed by anyone and promptly was forgotten.
 Months later, the search for Trope-Tan became a plot point.

 On the day before that, Crow found himiself transformed into his arch-nemesis, Dr. Clayton Forrester, both of which were played by Trace Beaulieu.